ilfrich/quick-n-dirty-react/README.md

 - `maxSuggestions` - default `8` - the maximum number of items shown as suggestions.
 - `matchCaseSensitive` - default `false` - whether the user input is matched using case-sensitive matching.
 By default all strings will be converted to lower-case to match them against the items.
+- `disabled` - default `false` - whether to disable the input field
 - `zIndex` - default `5` - the z-index of the suggestion list.
 Should be higher than the parent container rendering the `SuggestionTextField`
 - `inputStyle` - default `mixins.textInput` - the style used for the text field.
 By default the